Joseph Hubert Priestley: Career

 Priestley's early research examined the process and products of photosynthesis.
 In 1906, he published a paper with Francis Usher, later a reader in colloid chemistry at the University of Leeds, that postulated that chlorophyll in vitro is reduced to formaldehyde in the presence of carbon dioxide and light.
 Vernon Herbert Blackman, professor of botany at the University of Leeds whom Priestley would succeed in 1911, considered the evidence unsatisfactory.
 Charles Horne Warner, working in Blackman's laboratory, found that the formation of formaldehyde was independent of the presence of carbon dioxide, and in fact, formaldehyde was formed as a by-product of the oxidation of chlorophyll.

 In 1908, the college received a grant of fifty pounds from the Board of Agriculture to enable the biology department to conduct research on the effect of electricity on plants.
 In an initial experiment, Priestley ran electrical wires above plants in greenhouses at Bitton, South Gloucestershire, to demonstrate that electricity could stimulate the growth of the plants.
 At the time, it was thought that an electric current could increase plant respiration, transpiration, and starch formation.
 He noted that young wheat leaves from electrified plots were, "in the opinion of many observers, darker green than the control plants."
 He suggested that the darker green could result from a continuous amount of nitrates being added to the soil, in a similar manner to the oxidation of atmospheric nitrogen by lightning.
 In one soil test, he found three times the amount of nitrogen in the soil than in the control plots.
 However, it is now generally accepted that there are no beneficial effects from exposing plants to electric fields.

 In 1906, Priestley was elected as honorary secretary to the Bristol Naturalists' Society.
 He was also president of the college's botanical club and was a local secretary for the Cotteswold Naturalists' field club.
 He joined the Bristol Fabian Society and was president of the Montpelier adult school.
 In January 1908, he was elected a fellow of the Linnean Society.
 In 1910, he was appointed consulting botanist to the Bath and West and Southern Counties Society, after William Carruthers had resigned in the previous year.
 In 1911, Priestley was appointed professor of botany at the University of Leeds, succeeding Blackman, who had left to join the Institute of Vegetable Physiology at Imperial College London.
 Otto Vernon Darbishire was appointed to replace Priestley as lecturer in botany at the University of Bristol.
-In 1914, Priestley was appointed an examiner in the Natural Sciences Tripos at Cambridge.
+In 1914, Priestley was appointed an examiner in the Natural Science Tripos at Cambridge.